stripecat/datalinks/README.md

 The script needs to run once per minute.
 It will the do housekeeping or load the next waiting request.
 At start, it checks the minute.
 If it's 9 or 39 minutes past the hour, it will check with the API to see if there is a request to play.
 If the api responds with pending request, it will create a file in "C:\ezdatalinks\request" called slotx.wav.
 Requests playing a 10 past the hour are bound to "slot1" and those playing at 40 minutes past the hour are called "slot2".
 The file is thus either slot1.wav or slot2.wav.

-## Make sure the script runs every minuter (with Microsoft Task Scheduler)
+## Make sure the script runs every minute (with Microsoft Task Scheduler)

 ![scheduled task script](https://ericade.radio/assets/img/scheduler-ps.png)